 You may want to try a turmeric face mask to help reduce acne and any resulting scars.
 The anti-inflammatory qualities can target your pores and calm the skin.
 Turmeric is also known to reduce scarring.
 This combination of uses may help your face clear up from acne breakouts.

-In a study conducted in India, a combination of turmeric and neem, a plant native to India, was effective in treating scabies.
+In an early study conducted in India, a combination of turmeric and neem, a plant native to India, was effective in treating scabies.
 Scabies is a condition caused by microscopic mites that leave a rash in the skin.

 There are risks of using turmeric.
 When using turmeric, you need to be careful about the dosage, the type of product you use, and how it might react to other medications you take.